Kotlin Basics

 Safe Cast

 val aInt: Int? = a as?
-Int
+Int: Return null instead of throwing ClassCastException when casting objects fail.

 Collections of a nullable type